simonjvardy/alarm-clock/README.md

 ### Project Goals ###

-The **goal** of this project is to build a website which displays near realtime data of the ISS Space Station in a dashboard format.
+The **goal** of this project is to build a a website that displays both local and a searchable city time.

 The **features** on the website will:

-- Show a world map with the continuously updated position of the ISS Space Station overlayed on the map
+- Show a running analogue clock with the user's current local time.
-- Present statistical data to the user relating to the ISS Space Station in a dashboard layout.
-- Allow users to email comments and new feature requests to the site owners via a contact form.
+- Show an additional analogue clock where the user can search for the local time in another city.
+- Provide an alarm clock feature that can be set for the user's local time.

 I achieve this by:

-- Proving continuous, near realtime ISS data using REST API requests.
-- Presenting a world map with the current ISS position as a custom map marker.
-- Presenting the ISS data in a clean, modern dashboard design.
+- Building the clock functionality using HTML `<canvas>` elements to draw the clock face and hands.
+- Using Timezone API data to ruturn current time of cities the user has searched for.
+- Allowing the user to set an alarm time, switch the alarm on or off and an alarm cancel button.
 - Providing an option to the customers to submit their contact and request details in a form.

 ### User Goals ###

-- **Receive** ISS Space Station data presented in a dashboard layout.
-- **Contact** the site owners to submit comments and new feature requests.
+- **Show** the current local time.
+- **Search** for the local time in another city.
+- **Set** an alarm clock using the current local time.

 ### User Stories ###

-- As a **user**, I want to see a responsive navigation menu.
+- As a **user**, I want to see a running clock telling the curent local time.
+- As a **user**, I want to be able to see the times as AM or PM.
+- As a **user**, I want to set an alarm clock.
-- As a **user**, I can see a world map showing the current location of the ISS Space Station.
+- As a **user**, I want to hear an audible alarm sound and see a visual alarm cue at the set alarm time.
-- As a **user**, I can see the ISS Space Station location updating regularly.
+- As a **user**, I want to see a second clock displaying the local time for a city I've chosen.
-- As a **user**, I can see a dashboad of current ISS data:
+- As a **user**, I want to see a search ba where I can search for a city name.
-  - The ISS latitude and Longitude
-  - The ISS orbital altitude.
-  - The ISS orbital velocity.
-  - The number of astronaughts onboard and their nationality
-  - The time the ISS has been in Earth orbit.
-  - The ISS is in daylight or eclipsed
-  - The which timezone and country the ISS is currenty above
-- As a **user**, I can see a switch to change the displayed units in metric or imperial
+- As a **user**, I want to see the current data and timezone information.
-- As a **user**, I can see a button to change between light and dark display mode options.
+- As a **user**, I want the site to remember my choices.
-- As a **user**, I can see a contact us form that emails the site owners after submission.
+- As a **user**, I want to send the site owner comments via email.

 ### Site Owner Goals ###

 - As a **site owner**, I want to create an **interactive website** to present a clean, easy to understand display of information.
-- As a **site owner**, I want the **user** to be able to have the data automatically refreshed as regularly as possible.
+- As a **site owner**, I want the **user** to be able to have the last searched city name to be remembered for the next session.
 - As a **site owner**, I want the **user** to be able to see errors displayed in a user friendly way.
-- As a **site owner**, I want the **user** to be able to contact me via email with their contact details, comments and new feature requests.
+- As a **site owner**, I want the **user** to be able to see or hear an alarm clock.

 ---